nextstrain/nextstrain.org/docs/groups.md

 ```

 Replace `<group>` with the group name.
-Save the policy itself with a name like `AllowEditingOfNextstrain<group>Bucket`.
+Save the policy itself with a name like `AllowEditingOfNextstrain<group>Bucket` where `<group>` is Snakecased.
+For example, for the group named `nebraska-dhhs`, the policy name is `AllowEditingOfNextstrainNebraskaDHHSBucket`

 Create a new IAM group called `nextstrain-<group>`.
 Attach the new policy you created above, as well as the `SeeCloudFrontDistributions` policy.